 It helps to understand some marketing techniques to combine with your keen sense of design.
 Elements that need to “pop” should stand out while others need to quietly blend in.

-Figure out a couple different solutions to these individual problems and think about how to best fix them.
+Figure out a couple of different solutions to these individual problems and think about how to best fix them.
 You probably won’t come up with the perfect answer right away but you can at least put together a small list of possibilities.

 How To Read Measurements